loneborz/ai-observatory/README.md

 A lightweight native macOS menu bar utility for viewing current **Codex / ChatGPT plan usage** at a glance.

 AI coding limits are useful operational information, but they usually live inside provider settings, slash commands, or web dashboards.
-AI Usage Observatory is a Labs experiment: whether that number deserves a small, permanent place in the macOS menu bar — without becoming another account, backend, or analytics product.
+AI Usage Observatory is a Labs experiment: whether that number deserves a small, permanent place in the macOS menu bar, without becoming another account, backend, or analytics product.

 **Codex is the only supported provider today.**